 There are between 500 and 1,000 of coyotes travelling through the river valley area, and some of those animals are likely to make their way onto the U of A South Campus farmlands, and into playgrounds, school grounds, streets and alleys.

 If a coyote is returning to your neighbourhood, it is because shelter or easy meals are available there.
-Pet food, compost, and fallen fruit are food sources for coyotes.
+Pet food, compost, fallen fruit from trees or bird seed spilled from feeders on the ground are food sources for coyotes.

-Keep your cats indoors and don’t let your dog play outside unsupervised.
+Keep your cats indoors and don’t let your dog or young children play outside unsupervised.
 Always be sure to clean up dog feces as it attracts coyotes.

 If you encounter a coyote, make it feel unwelcome: